 Under the old rules KYC documents such as passports and utility bills would need to be appropriately certified by designated professionals such as lawyers.
 Such certifiers would be required to attest, in general terms, that the copy resembled the original.
 Under the amended rules, in a move to bring the BVI closer in line with other reputable jurisdictions such as the UK, it is now acceptable for BVI institutions to rely on copies where they conduct an appropriate risk assessment.

 Reflections in light of fintech and blockchain innovation

 The amendments are timely considering the shift in many business models now relying on financial technology to conduct operations.
 The technology to support or enable financial services is now one of the fastest growing industries in the world.
 As online financial transactions occur more quickly, more efficiently and more cost effectively, more and more clients are readily embracing these on-line based products.

 It is acknowledged that the fintech world continues to explode and cryptocurrencies and digital tokens continue their energetic movement through the world’s investment markets.
 The BVI therefore need to keep pace with developments in this space in order to attract and service clients who call upon the strong financial services community in the BVI to structure these new and innovative digital products.
-In establishing itself as a leader in offshore financial services and maintain its integrity as a world-class jurisdiction, the BVI continues to examine and amend existing legislation to ably facilitate these developing digital trends.
-Creating digital flexibility in its AML regime achieves this goal and allows the BVI to meet customer needs in this fintech era whilst it continues to offer new and innovative products to include the new micro business company, and at the same, balance its international obligations in the fight against fraud and other financial crimes.
+In establishing itself as a leader in offshore financial services and maintaining its integrity as a world-class jurisdiction, the BVI continues to examine and amend existing legislation to ably facilitate these developing digital trends.
+Creating digital flexibility in its AML regime achieves this goal and allows the BVI to meet customer needs in this fintech era whilst it continues to offer new and innovative products to include the new micro business company; and at the same, balance its international obligations in the fight against fraud and other financial crimes.